 3. To The Castle

-Walk uphill through the pedestrian section, past the shops and continue straight onto Castle Street until you reach a narrow entrance on the left, this is School Gardens.
+Turn left in to Butcher Row (past the Prince Rupert Hotel), then right onto Pride Hill.
+You are now in one of the town's main shopping areas - Pride Hill.
+Walk uphill through the pedestrian section, then continue straight onto Castle Street until you reach a narrow entrance on the left - School Gardens.

 Cross the road to visit Shrewsbury Castle.
-Founded by Roger de Montgomery in 1074, the castle has undergone many transformations, the last one being by Thomas Telford who ‘modernised’ the building in the 18th century.
+Founded by Roger de Montgomery in 1074 the castle has undergone many transformations, the last being by Thomas Telford who "modernised" the building in the 18th century.

 Today the castle houses the Shropshire Regimental Museum - a spectacular collection of military artifacts including uniforms, weapons and medals.
 An exhibition depicting the history of the castle is also on display.
 A small fee is charged for the museum, but you can visit the grounds for free - see "External Links" for details